-Of relevance, a recent feasibility trial of a telephone-based CBT intervention for fatigue included a nested qualitative element (Artom et al., 2019), and noted positive feedback, with participants discussing improved knowledge and more effective behavioural strategies in managing fatigue in IBD but also convenience of participating in the programme from home.
+Of relevance, a recent feasibility trial of a telephone-based CBT intervention for fatigue included a nested qualitative element (Artom et al., 2019).
+The study’s participants highlighted they improved knowledge and gained behavioural strategies to manage fatigue in IBD.
+They also praised the convenience of participating in the programme from home.
 However, their views on the possibility of an online intervention were mixed.
 Participants recognised the value of having a therapist to support the online intervention in order to guide the sessions, answer questions and ensure compliance with the intervention.
-Similarly, health professionals were satisfied with the intervention run over the phone as the anonymity offered allowed participants to self-disclose more than is usual in face-to-face psychotherapy.
-However, picking nonverbal cues was listed as a concern and one therapist suggested that having some face-to-face sessions (e.g. the first one) would improve engagement in the therapy long-term.
+Similarly, health professionals were satisfied with the telephone intervention as the anonymity allowed more self-disclosure than is usual in face-to-face psychotherapy.
+However, picking nonverbal cues was listed as a concern, and one therapist suggested that having some face-to-face sessions (e.g. the first one) would improve engagement in the therapy long-term.
 One therapist also saw a potential in delivering the intervention online as it could provide a personalised experience for the participants.
-However, since this intervention was run by phone rather than online and the questions related to a hypothetical scenario, there is a need for qualitative studies offering examples of online IBD programmes so that patients can visualise how such an intervention might operate.
+However, this intervention was run by phone rather than online and the questions related to a hypothetical scenario.
+Consequently, there is a need for qualitative studies offering examples of online IBD programmes so that patients can visualise how such an intervention might operate.
 Therefore, in this study “Tame Your Gut” (Mikocka-Walus et al., 2015) served as an example of online psychotherapy, to facilitate exploration of participant views on online psychotherapy.

 Aim